RoboJackets/robocup-software/doc/RunningOnFieldComp.md

 ```
 Other options for args can be found in the source code: `soccer/src/soccer/joystick/`.

-After you run this utility script, our program will output a confirmation that
+After you run this utility script, you will see printed confirmation in the
-the connection was successful.
+first terminal where you launched soccer.

 For keyboard control, keep focus on the small black window (as in, you should
 click on that window if you can't see it).